pragkhard/ReactJs-Interview-prepration/TheoreticalQuestions2.md

 Virtual DOM
 ------------
 The Virtual DOM is a lightweight, in-memory representation of the actual DOM.
 When there are changes in a React component React first updates the Virtual DOM instead of the real DOM directly, it calculate the difference between updated Virtual DOM with the previous version(this process is called "diffing").
-Once the calculations are done,then the real DOM will be updated with only the things that have actually changed.
+Once the calculations are done,then the real DOM will be updated with only the things that have actually changed rather than re-rendering the entire DOM.
 The entire process called reconciliation.

 This process improve the performance by reducing unnecessary re-renders and DOM manipulations and enhancing the application's speed and efficiency.